alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 df["roaster_country"] = df["roaster_country"].str.replace("New Taiwan", "Taiwan")
 ```

-Some roasters were being duplicated due to the presence of the characters below, so let us replace them with the English equivalent for consistency:
+Some roasters such as "El Gran Cafe" were entered with slightly different spellings (eg sometimes with the accented é and sometimes with a plain e).
+I will rename the roasters consistently by replacing these characters:

 ```python
 replace = {"’s": "'s", "é": "e", "’": "'"}